cyrichardson/docs-common/api-guide-template/api-reference/methods/http-request-template.rst

 Response example
 ~~~~~~~~~~~~~~~~

-..
-Provide a code example with an introductory sentence,
+Provide a response example with an introductory sentence.
+Specify the type of
-   such as "The following example shows the JSON response for the request."
-   Specify the type of response, if applicable (such as JSON, HTTP, or cURL).
+response, if applicable (such as JSON, HTTP, or cURL).
+In the example, include
-   In the example, include the HTTP request header and show the body (if there
-   is a body).
+the HTTP request header and show the body (if there is a body).
+For example:

-The following example shows [describe what the example shows].
+The following example shows the JSON response for the request:

 .. code::